Vejmon/nettverk_portfolio_2/README.md

     $ python3 simpleperf.py -c -I <server_ip> -t <test_name> -f <file_in_img> -p <port> -r <method> -w <window_size>

 we've attempted to build the DRTP protocol so that the usage in simpleperf is closely mimicking a TCP socket.
+There is also a help page in the program, if run as follows:

+    $ python3 simpleperf.py -h

+Will print a message to screen about what inputs are allowed and how they work.